javidel/modern-data-warehouse/json/json.md

     ![Select count](./images/query-paris.png)

-5. If you feel more confortable with JSON, we can use the **Query by Example** directy on JSON.
+5. If you feel more comfortable with JSON, we can use the **Query by Example** directly on JSON.
 Let's run a simple query.
 Let's go to the JSON utility.

     ![Back to JSON](./images/back-to-json.png)